jetbrains-academy/sql-course/Lesson4/task7/task.md

 Every row in the result joins different connected facts from different tables.
 We can read the contents of every row like this:
-"Falcon 22, which can carry up to 5 astronauts, started its flight to inhabited planet Disa on 2122-04-12"
+"Falcon 22, which can carry up to 5 astronauts, started its flight to the inhabited planet Disa on 2122-04-12"

 ## Outer join chains
-What if we want to add an "outer" part to the results above, that is, always output all planets, even if there were no flights to some planet?
-The result which we expect looks as follows:
+What if we want to add an "outer" part to the results above, that is, always output all the planets, even if there were no flights to some of them?
+The result that we expect looks as follows:

 | P.name | P.id | P.is_inhabited | F.num | F.planet_id | F.flight_date | F.spacecraft_id | S.id | S.name    | S.capacity |
 |--------|------|----------------|-------|-------------|---------------|-----------------|------|-----------|------------|